ga-wdi-curriculum/git-branching/readme.md

 An Issue is a note on a repo regarding some matter that needs attention.
 It could be a bug, a suggestion for a new feature, a question about the repo or code, etc!
 On GitHub you can also label, search and assign issues, which help with managing projects.

-Create a Github Issue for the feature.
-It's often useful to write the issue as brief functional spec, documenting the requirements as user stories.
+It can be useful to write the issue as short functional spec, documenting the requirements as user stories.

 ### Create a Branch